DaMeowdy/HormoneTracking/docs/project_overview.md

 - Self Destruct (Deletes all user data)
 - Silent Mode (No Push Notification)

+### Reports
+- Generate reports based on weekly, monthly or yearly data
+- Store reports in an encrypted format
+- have reports easily accessible at all times

 ## Encryption and Cryptography standard

 In terms of cryptography I plan to use the HMACSHA512 and a BIP39 Mnemonic Phrase.
 The account creation flow would look something like the following (subject to change):